braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 > ① It is good practice to add some comments about the arguments for the query.
 >
 > ② It is also good practice to check the input arguments and provide a reasonable output for absent/unexpected arguments.
 >
+> ③ and ④ returns the sum or the difference depening on the argument.
+>
+> ⑤ and ⑥ retunrs `NaN` when the input is absent or unexpected.
+>

 <a id="Evanescent-Gui-Figure"></a>